SULAWESI

 I have developed two indexes that reflect the economic health of a country.

 2. Ease of Crossing the Street Index.
-In many countries, if you wait for no traffic and an absolutely safe crossing, you would be stranded on one side forever.
-Crosswalks are meaningless, lights rare to unknown.
+In many countries, if you wait for no traffic and a safe crossing, you will be stranded on one side forever.
+Crosswalks are meaningless, and lights rare to unknown.
 Cars and motorcycles take precedence.
 The only way, no matter the volume, is simply to be aggressive and move across weaving through the lines.
 It always works and I have never had an accident as traffic tends to move slowly.
 India and Vietnam (with 70 million motorcycles) are the worst.
 But Indonesia is right up there.
-Japan with ubiquitous traffic lights with walk signals is the safest but slowest if you were to actually wait for the lights like all Japanese do.
+Japan with ubiquitous traffic lights with walk signals is the safest but slowest if you were to wait for the lights like all Japanese do.
 They watched with scorn (or maybe envy) as I ignored all the signals and crossed when convenient.
 No wonder their country is in a 20-year recession.
 Singapore would fine you for jaywalking.
 In Canada, vehicles always stop and wait for you to jaywalk.
 They are so polite.

 TOGIAN ISLANDS – Travel Facts